Mystical Bhutan Tour 13 days/12 nights, 17-29 September 2021

 - Air flights to/from Paro are additional.

-- Personal items: phone calls, laundry, drinks etc.
+- Personal items: phone calls, laundry, drinks, designer coffee etc.

 - Tips – please refer to tipping suggestions in our Bhutan Visitor Info guide.